lukejacksonn/servor/README.md

 - `--secure` starts the server with https using generated credentials
 - `--silent` prevents the server node process from logging to stdout
 - `--module` causes the server to wrap the root in script type module tags
+- `--routes` causes the server to route nested index files if they exist
+- `--editor` causes a code editor to be opened at the project root

 Example usage with npm scripts in a `package.json` file after running `npm i servor -D`: